 It might sound obvious, but parental involvement during the school year is essential to student success.
 There are numerous programs and services offered, both by the district and third parties, designed to help you maximize your involvement in your child’s education.
 Please review the following links for more information, or call the Office for Student Support Programs and Services.
 We are always available to help you.
 Remember, quality education requires a community commitment.

 Parents can have access to their student's grades on MyStudent portal by creating a parent account and adding each child in the household.
 Please click here for instructions to create a MyStudentPortal.

 Parent involvement is key to student success.
 Lots of resources can be found in this link to resources for parents.

-Every year, Pasco County Schools publishes their Student Code of Conduct.
+Every year, Pasco County Schools publishes its Student Code of Conduct.
 Please use this link to find our up-to-date version.

 Pasco County Schools offers English classes to adults whose English is their second language.
-Classes are offered on two different campuses, one on the Eastside and the other on the county's west side.
+Classes are offered on two different campuses.

 All new students must take the CASAS test.
 This test is a requirement prior to attending ESOL classes.
 It allows schools to see what level the student is at (Beginner, Intermediate, or Advanced).
 The test takes approximately 2 hours.

 CASAS test - $31.20 (non refundable)

 Florida Statute 316.0815 states that “vehicles must yield the right-of-way to a publicly owned transit bus traveling in the same direction which has signaled and is reentering the traffic flow from a specifically designated pullout bay”.
 Please use the following infographics as a reference.
 Fines are associated with violations of this law.